 Escrave generates statistics and reports from your clicks describing your interactions with anything that you want to keep track of.
 The idea is to increase transparency by having precise information available to you about an addiction, to allow you to mitigate cravings and reduce spending and/or usage at a comfortable pace.

-By clicking a buy button when you make a habit-related purchase, you can track how much you spend over time, how long it’s been since the last time you’ve spent money on your habit, and how long on average you wait in between purchases.
+By clicking the ‘spent’ button when you make a habit-related purchase, you can track how much you spend over time, how long it’s been since the last time you’ve spent money on your habit, and how long on average you wait in between purchases.

-Simultaneously, escrave presents you with an option to click when you don’t do it.
-When you click for your resisted cravings, you can track the ratio between how often you give in to a craving versus successfully resisting a craving.
-Your body may already be subconsciously choosing not to give in to your cravings very often, without you noticing. escrave makes it more obvious, by telling you how many cravings you've resisted in a row.
+Simultaneously, escrave presents you with an option to click when you ‘Resisted’ doing it.
+This allows you to track the ratio between how often you give in to a craving versus successfully resisting a craving.
+Your body may already be subconsciously choosing not to give in to your cravings on a regular basis, without you noticing.
+Escrave makes it more obvious, by keeping a tally of how many cravings you've resisted in a row.

-escrave gives you the ability to declare goals, which subsequently start a countdown timer that you can refer to at any time to see the current amount of time left to complete your goal.
-Every time a goal ends, the app will automatically add it to a list of completed goals showing the date ended and the total amount of time elapsed.
+Escrave lets you declare goals, which subsequently start a countdown timer that you can refer to at any time to see the current amount of time left to wait until you can buy and/or do your habit.
+Every time one of your goals ends, the app will automatically add it to a list of completed goals showing the date ended and the total amount of time elapsed.